simphony/simphony-osp/README.md

 ### Directory structure

 - osp/core -- The source code
-  - tools -- various tools to work with osp-core.
+  - tools -- various tools to work with simphony-osp.
   - ontology -- the parser and generation of the entities and classes.
     - yml -- The supplied ontology files
   - session -- Different abstract classes for wrappers.